Nottingham News Centre – leading diversity within heritage

 Nottingham News Centre CIC provides professional services in heritage media production, heritage education publications, touring exhibitions, displays and memorials.

-Nottingham News Centre offers years of expertise providing equality, diversity and inclusion (EDI) services gathering, preserving and sharing Black History and Diverse Heritage, to enrich existing educational provision and to improve community cohesion.
+Nottingham News Centre offers years of expertise providing equality, diversity and inclusion (EDI) services gathering, preserving and sharing Black History and Diverse Heritage, to enrich existing EDI educational provision supporting equality through educational access and greater community cohesion.

 Diverse Heritage Consultancy